sarahec/lightsim/packages/sandbox-app/content/content.md

 # This is a test

-The ligtsim compiler will convert this docuemnt into a series of pages
+The lightsim compiler will convert this document into a series of pages.

 ## This is only a test